Understanding Crowd Behavior for Better Crowd Control

 • Heat exhaustion

-Famous examples of deadly crowd management incidents include the infamous Love Parade disaster in Duisberg, Germany, in 2010.
+Well-known examples of deadly crowd management incidents include the infamous Love Parade disaster in Duisberg, Germany, in 2010.
 Extreme crowd density and poor traffic flow led to the deaths of 21 attendees, as well as 500 injuries.

 The Astroworld Festival tragedy in Houston, Texas, is another noteworthy example.
-When a crowd surged toward the stage during a Travis Scott performance, ten people were killed and hundreds more were injured.
+When a crowd surged toward the stage during a Travis Scott performance, ten people were killed and hundreds more injured.

 Increased pressure on security